 Amber is so pretty, and so stupid.
 Her friend Ashley is even worse.

 Invoked against Miley by Rico as well, when he tells her "It's a good thing you're pretty".
 He even dismisses his 'Miley is Hannah Montana' theory on the basis that she's too much of a bubblehead to pull it off.

-Brittany from Glee.
+Brittany.
 Fellow cheerleader Quinn is an aversion; she's a beautiful blonde but much smarter.
 Santana is somewhere in the middle: smarter than Brittany (though that isn't saying much), but has her occasional ditzy moments.

 Haley from Modern Family.
 Heavily inverted by Gloria who despite being drop dead gorgeous who initially comes across as a Gold Digger is actually very sweet, smart, and genuinely loves her older husband.

 Chrissy on Three's Company was turned into the poster child for this trope by season 5.

 In one episode of Sabrina the Teenage Witch, Sabrina was temporarily turned into a literal example by a virus (literal, in that aside from becoming a dimwitted, boy crazy shopaholic, characters could look in one of Sabrina's ears and see straight out the other.)